WILLIAM M.("MAC") THORNBERRY

 He has a proven ability to oversee large organizations with complex missions and dive deeply into specific issues within the context of the broader picture and longer-term trends.
 Whether engaging with foreign officials or working with those across the political spectrum, he has demonstrated an ability to bring others together for a common purpose.

 A LEADER ON NATIONAL DEFENSE

-Widely respected as an innovator and a strategic thinker, Mac has consistently been on the leading edge of critical national security issues.
-He led in creating the National Nuclear Security Administration to improve management of the nation’s nuclear weapons complex; establishing the Department of Homeland Security, introducing a bill to do so six months before the attacks of 9/11; preparing the military to defend the nation in new domains of warfare such as space and cyber; and improving oversight of sensitive military and cyber operations.
-He also chaired a Cyber Task Force in 2011, bringing together nine committees for a common approach.
+Consistently on the leading edge of critical national security issues, Mac led in creating the National Nuclear Security Administration to improve management of the nation’s nuclear weapons complex; establishing the Department of Homeland Security (introducing a bill to do so six months before the attacks of 9/11); preparing the military to defend the nation in new domains of warfare such as space and cyber; and improving DOD’s innovation and acquisition efforts.

 Mac's wife, Sally, is also a native Texan.
 They have two adult children.